Could you imagine your life without email?

 If the antivirus programs you use aren’t regularly updated, then they might overlook the new threat – putting your email account and the entire device at risk.

-Most of the popular cybersecurity platforms have the option to install those updates automatically though – so if you want to ensure that your platform is always up-to-date, it’s worth ticking this option.
+Most of the popular cybersecurity platforms such as Crowdstrike or alternatives and incident management tools like Opsgenie or alternatives have the option to install those updates automatically though – so if you want to ensure that your platform is always up-to-date, it’s worth ticking this option.

 Use email authentication protocols